aprostya/react-module-rs/README.md

 ✅ The search term typed into the Search input is saved in the local storage when user clicks on "Search" button (check it by closing the tab and open the app in the new one - the initial call should contain previously entered search term) - 15 points

 ✅ Application is wrapped with ErrorBoundary, which logs error to a console and shows a fallback UI.
 There should be a button to throw an error - 10 points

+TODO: 1) Todo from code comments 2) Should I change scss to tailwind or something ?
+3) Should I add storybook ?
+4) Is FSD structure made right ?